jlmelville/uwot/README.md

 ## News

+*August 22 2022* Just when you least expected it, version 0.1.14 has been released to CRAN (the `NEWS` file on CRAN calls it `0.1.13.9000` because I forgot to update that file, but let's keep that amongst ourselves).
+This release includes a bug fix for `umap_transform` when you use external nearest neighbors and new function `similarity_graph`, to support extracting just the high dimensional fuzzy simplicial set.

 *August 16 2022* Version 0.1.13 has been released to CRAN (0.1.12 was a failed submission).
 Among other things you can now pass your own nearest neighbors data in sparse matrix form.
 Also there is an option to reproduce relative cluster